python/cpython/Doc/library/re.rst

 Some characters, like ``'|'`` or ``'('``, are special.
 Special characters either stand for classes of ordinary characters, or affect how the regular expressions around them are interpreted.
-Regular expression pattern strings may not contain null bytes, but can specify the null byte using a ``\number`` notation such as ``'\x00'``.

 Repetition qualifiers (``*``, ``+``, ``?``, ``{m,n}``, etc) cannot be
 directly nested.
 This avoids ambiguity with the non-greedy modifier suffix